 SAGE provides authors with online access to their final article.

 6.4 Promoting your article

 Publication is not the end of the process!
 You can help disseminate your paper and ensure it is as widely read and cited as possible.
 The SAGE Author Gateway has numerous resources to help you promote your work.
 Visit thePromote Your Article page on the Gateway for tips and advice.
-In addition, SAGE is partnered with Kudos, a free service that allows authors to explain, enrich, share, and measure the impact of their article.
-Find out how to maximise your article’s impact with Kudos.

 Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Emerging Economies Cases Journal editorial office as follows: